Pombaline style: Pombaline buildings

-The Pombaline building is a structure of up to four floors, with arcades on the ground floor to allow for shops and balconies on the first floor and attic.
-All buildings follow this general typology, but the small decorative details in the façade depend on the building's significance and use.
+The Pombaline building is a structure of up to four floors, with arcades on the ground floor to allow for shops and balconies on the first and uppermost floor.
+All of the buildings follow that general typology, but the small decorative details in the façade depend on the building's significance and use.
 Each building is isolated by walls to stop the spread of fires.

-The construction of new palaces were regulated and ostentatious designs were rejected (a very unpopular situation among the aristocracy), allowing for decoration only in the portal.
+The construction of new palaces were regulated and ostentatious designs were rejected (a very unpopular situation among the aristocracy), which allowed decoration only in the portal.
 Windows too may be slightly more elegant than those of other buildings.

 The churches follow the spirit of the time, with minimal architectural decoration outside.
 Single-room buildings with side altars, internal decoration following Rococo taste, simulated materials in wood and plaster, several paintings (Pedro Alexandrino de Carvalho made the best works) and a small number of sculptures was the norm.
 The spaces are pleasant and light.
 The most important churches are Santo António da Sé (where St. Anthony was born), Incarnação, São Domingos, Madalena, Mártires.

-Vila Real de Santo António, in the Algarve, is an example of a village built after the Pombaline way.
+Vila Real de Santo António, in the Algarve, is an example of a village built after the Pombaline style.